crcx/parable/REFERENCE.md

     pointer - value

+Return the first value in a slice.

 ## rest

     pointer - pointer

+Given a slice, construct a new slice with all but the first element and return a pointer to this.

 ## push

     value pointer -

+Append a value to the specified slice.
+This modifies the original slice.

 ## pop

     pointer - value

+Remove and return the last value from a slice.
+This modifies the original slice.

 ## reduce